Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: , and Transitions

 In order to extract the relevant Wilson coefficient of the operator $Q(\Delta F=2)$ from this calculation the proper matching to the effective theory has to be made.
 This requires the calculation of the $\ord(\alpha_s)$ corrections to the matrix element of this operator between the external quark states.
 The two-loop calculation of the $\ord(\alpha_s)$ corrections to the box diagrams involves infrared divergences.
 We decided to set the external momenta to zero and regulate the infrared divergences by the masses of the external quarks.
 Working off-shell introduces necessarily gauge dependence (gluon propagator) in the final result.
 The final result of the box diagram calculation was therefore gauge and infrared regulator dependent.
 These dependences certainly did not belong to the Wilson coefficient of the operator $Q(\Delta F=2)$ but to its matrix element and were removed in the process of matching of the full theory to the effective theory with the latter exhibiting precisely the same gauge and infrared regulator dependences.

-The main results of our paper were the values of the QCD factors $\eta_B$ and $\eta_2$ for $B_{d,s}^0-\bar B_{d,s}^0$ and $K^0-\bar K^0$ Hamiltonians, respectively: \be \eta_B=0.55\pm 0.01, \qquad \eta_2=0.57\pm 0.01~. \ee Our result for $\eta_B$ has been confirmed several years later in \cite{Urban:1997gw}.
+The main results of our paper were the values of the QCD factors $\eta_B$ and $\eta_2$ for $B_{d,s}^0-\bar B_{d,s}^0$ and $K^0-\bar K^0$ Hamiltonians, respectively: \be \eta_B=0.55\pm 0.01, \qquad \eta_2=0.577\pm 0.007~. \ee Our result for $\eta_B$ has been confirmed several years later in \cite{Urban:1997gw}.

-These QCD factors have been used in the last 20 years frequently in the literature.
+These QCD factors have been used frequently in the literature in the last 30 years.
 While using these particular values one should remember that they should be used in conjunction with the renormalization group invariant parameters $\hat B_K$ and $\hat B_{s,d}$ in (\ref{eq:BKrenorm}) and (\ref{eq:BBrenorm}), respectively.
 These parameters have been introduced at the LO already in 1983 by Wojtek Slominski, Herbert Steger, and myself \cite{Buras:1983ap} and have been generalized to NLO in the present calculation.
 I do not remember who is the father of the $B_K$ parameter without the ``hat", but I think it is John Donoghue.